 Actively involved committees prepare for the board meetings

 The Board’s discussions and decisions are assisted by the work performed by its Committees, which report to it after each of their meetings.
-The committees were again given responsibility by the Board for preparing its in 2013.
-The Board Committees act strictly within the framework of the remits given to them by the Board.
-They prepare actively for its work and make proposals but they do not have any decision making powers.
-Their remits are set out in the Internal Rules of the Board of Directors.
+The remits of each Committee are described in detail in the Internal Rules of the Board of Directors, which were updated in this respect at the beginning of 2014.
+The Committees were again given responsibility by the Board for preparing its decisions in 2014.
+The Board’s Committees act strictly within the framework of the remits given to them by the Board.
+They prepare actively for its work and make proposals but they do not have any decision-making powers.

-The main remit of the Audit Committee involves, in accordance with the ordinance of December 2008 and in line with the recommendations made by the AMF in July 2010, monitoring the process for preparation of financial information, the effectiveness of the Internal Control and risk management systems, the statutory audit of the annual and consolidated accounts by the Statutory Auditors and finally the Statutory Auditors’ independence.
+The Audit Committee, acting under the responsibility of the members of the Board, is responsible for monitoring issues relating to the preparation and control of accounting and financial information; the efficiency of the Internal Control and risk management systems, the statutory audit of the annual and, where applicable, the consolidated accounts by the Statutory Auditors and finally the Statutory Auditors’ independence.

-The main remits of the Appointments and Governance Committee involve enlightening the decisions made by the Board with regard to the conditions of performance of General Management and the status of the executive officers, making proposals to the Board for the choice of Directors, discussing the classification of independent Director which is reviewed by the Board every year before the publication of the Annual Financial Report, issuing an opinion on the proposals of the Chairman of the Board for the appointment of the Chief Executive Officer, making sure that the code of corporate governance to which the Company refers is properly applied, ensuring the implementation of a procedure for the preparation of succession plans for the executive officers in the event of an unforeseen vacancy and conducting the reflection process with regard to the committees that are in charge of preparing the Board’s work and preparing for the Board’s decisions with regard to the updating of its Internal Rules.
+The main missions of the Appointments and Governance Committee are to review and propose to the Board candidates for appointment as new Directors; provide the Board with clarifications on the conditions of performance of General Management and the status of the executive officers; issue an opinion on the proposals made by the Chairman of the Board for the appointment of the Chief Executive Officer; ensure the implementation of a procedure for the preparation of succession plans for the executive officers in the event of an unforeseen vacancy; ensure the application of the AFEP-MEDEF Code to which the Company refers; discuss governance issues related to the functioning and organisation of the Board; decide on the conditions in which the regular evaluation of the Board is carried out; discuss the classification of Directors as independent which is reviewed by the Board every year prior to the publication of the Annual Report; conduct the reflection process with regard to the Committees that are in charge of preparing the Board’s work and prepare for the decisions by the Board with regard to the updating of its Internal Rules.